captionpoint/captionpoint-plays/AFTER-THE-BLAST.md

 I hope it doesn’t come to that.
 ---
 ## SAM:
-I have a friend who was dealing
+I have a friend who was going
 ---
-with some mental health stuff,
+through some mental health stuff,
 ---
 and Simulations really helped.
 ---
 Has your doctor prescribed anything like that?
 ---
 ## OLIVER:
-Actually, I know this might sound crazy,
+Actually, this might sound crazy,
 ---
 but we’re kind of Anti-Sim
 ---